milkey-mouse/please-admit.me/_projects/2014-05-01-adlez-mind-control.md

 image: /assets/mindflex-irl.jpg
 description: A hacked EEG headset slows down time ingame when the user concentrates.
 featured: true
-published: false
 ---

 In 6th grade, a science teacher let me borrow a mysterious headset from a previous student.
 I soon found out it was a [MindFlex](https://store.neurosky.com/products/mindflex) toy, with a [NeuroSky](http://neurosky.com/) EEG module inside.
 Even though the toy [kind](https://www.amazon.com/product-reviews/B004GHNFKK?filterByStar=two_star) [of](https://www.spiegel.de/spiegel/a-679480.html) [sucked](https://www.spiegel.de/wissenschaft/technik/hirnsteuerungs-studie-wenn-der-ball-nicht-macht-was-der-kopf-will-a-761169.html), the headset part was still interesting for its "mind-reading" capabilities.

 After probing an aftermarket headphone jack on the side of the headset, I figured out the student who bought the headset had already soldered connections to the EEG module.
 I crammed an Arduino and all the other requisite hardware into a Tic Tac box and the rest is software.

-Before the [release](./2015-06-24-the-legend-of-adlez.md) of The Legend of Adlez, I was experimenting with the TODO
+Before the [release](./2015-06-24-the-legend-of-adlez.md) of The Legend of Adlez, I was experimenting with the EEG hardware, [watched the Matrix](https://www.youtube.com/watch?v=ggFKLxAQBbc&t=37), and put two and two together.
+I modified Adlez to slow down time ingame based on how hard I concentrate.

 Rather sensationally, I called this "mind control."
 Technically it *is* control *by* minds. 🤷